PrateekAnand-code/BDD-Test-Framework/readme.md

 </code>

 <h2>Reports</h2>
-By default report is set to be generated at target/cucumber-reports/report.html .
-Update in Runner file pluggin option for custom location
+By default report is set to be generated at target/HTMLReport/ExtentHtml.html .
+Update test/resources/extent.properties for custom location